1925 Chicago Bears season: Season recap

 Despite the victories, the demanding schedule led to an increase in injuries, including Grange who was hit in the left arm during the Giants game, causing it to swell by the team's next game against the Providence Steam Roller in Boston.
 The pain from the injury was too much for Grange, who struggled to return a punt and allowed it to sail over his head.
-In addition to allowing a safety, Hanny lost a fumble that was returned for a touchdown, while Bryan scored the Bears' lone points in the 9–6 loss.
+In addition to allowing a safety, Hanny lost a fumble that was returned for a touchdown, while Bryan scored the Bears' lone points in the 9–6 win.

 Before their next game against an all-star team in Pittsburgh, former All-American Bo McMillin visited the Bears in the locker room and advised Grange to not play upon seeing his arm.
 At kickoff, only ten players were available, forcing Halas to choose between center George Trafton and tackle Ed Healey to serve as the required 11th man; Trafton, who was able to at least stand and walk, was reluctantly called to action.
 Trainer Andy Lotshaw, who had never played football before, was also ordered to play tackle; Grange remarked, "He played about half a game before they killed him.
 Not literally of course."
 Twelve minutes into the game, Grange attempted to block for halfback Johnny Mohardt, but tore a ligament and ruptured a blood vessel in his arm, the latter of which resulted in artery hemorrhaging.
 With Grange out, the Bears lost 24–0.
 His injury prompted the Bears to cancel a game against the Cleveland All-Stars, leading to the game organizer suing for breach of contract.

-Grange missed the following game against the lowly Detroit Panthers after a blood clot developed in his arm.
+Grange missed the following game against the expansion Detroit Panthers after a blood clot developed in his arm.
 Nevertheless, he joined his teammates at the stadium and was greeted by fans at halftime.
-In front of a crowd of just 4,111, he watched from the sideline as his team was shut out once again 21–0; $18,000 was later refunded to the fans in attendance.
+Some $18,000 had been paid out in refunds when it was announced that Grange was not expected to play in the game due to his injury.
+In front of a crowd of just 4,111, he watched from the sideline as his team was shut out once again 21–0.

 On December 13, the Bears returned to Chicago to host the Giants, but with Grange still out, many canceled their ticket reservations and only 18,000 watched as the Bears lost 9–0.
 "No other team before or since has ever attempted such a grueling schedule as the 1925 Bears and I'm sure never will," Grange wrote in his 1953 autobiography.
 Grange had some success in this season, scoring three touchdowns overall.
 Still, the star of the team was Joe Sternaman who scored six touchdowns, threw for three more, and added three field goals and 18 PATs.
 Sternaman scored 72 of the Bears' 158 points.